Your first treasure hunt

 - open the hunt entry point on a phone

-- open the object directly to confirm the 3D asset loads
+- open the object directly to confirm the 3D model loads

 - answer the question once